Rising Damp

 A few examples are:

-Render Systems -Most companies use sand and cement render but we only use Dryzone Damp Resistant Plaster due to its excellent breathability properties.
+Most companies use sand and cement render but we only use Dryzone Damp Resistant Plaster due to its excellent breathability properties.
 Dryzone Damp Resistant Plaster is applied as the base coat to the wall.

 Older and traditional constructed buildings may require Lime re-plastering to meet conservation/listing requirements.